vccimaging/CCSC_code_ICCV2017/README.md

 4. 4D: Learning 4D filters for lightfield datasets.
 Also contains code for novel view synthesis using filters learned.

+5. image_helpers: Miscellaneous utility code for reading data, contrast normalization, etc.

 #### Memory Requirement:

-Tested under 128GB of memory.
+All experiments were conducted under 128GB of memory.

 #### Reference: